R3Conclave/conclave-core-sdk/docs/docs/enclave-modes.md

     instructions on running simulation mode enclaves on Windows or macOS using Docker, see the [Running hello world tutorial](running-hello-world.md#beyond-mock-mode).

-    Due to overheads involved with file IO in docker, Windows and MacOS builds using docker may run slower than those in native Linux environments.
+    Due to overheads involved with file IO in docker, Windows and macOS builds using docker may run slower than those in native Linux environments.

 The requirements for building and running enclaves in each mode are described below.